 - Expensive – I paid 14.99 for one marker on Amazon (for comparison, a 16oz box of baking soda costs $0.99 at my local grocery store)

-- Prone to seeping along grain lines and under stencils
+- The ink is prone to seepage along grain lines and under stencils

 - Very acidic – probably won’t age well